PaloAltoNetworks/terraform-best-practices/tests.md

 The assumption is that we mainly run tests starting from an empty Terraform [state](https://www.terraform.io/docs/language/state/index.html) file.
 For most kinds of tests, maintaining any permanent cloud objects and the associated Terraform state would be quite hard.
 The main reason is not the cost, but the fact that breaking changes in the code tend to destroy/recreate a lot of cloud resources.
-Such destroys can quite often enter a conflict of some kind preventing any further Terraform modification to bring back the well-known state for subsequent tests.
+Such destroys can quite often enter a conflict of some kind preventing any further Terraform modification, thus preventing the recovery of the well-known state for subsequent tests.

 ## Test Cases: Simple Or Complex?